dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 }
 ```

-This will store the newly generated ID in a variable called `ID_Tom` for the duration of the document insert/replace operation.
+This stores the generated ID in a variable called `ID_Tom` for the duration of the document insert/replace operation.

 It is allowed to capture an ID and then never actually refer to it.